n8acl/aprsnotify/README.md

 * Sending an APRS packet to Twitter/Mastodon for your followers to see.
 * Sending Weather data from APRS to Social Media.
 * Sending APRS data to yourself to confirm that it is making it to the internet (via Telegram for example).
-* Sending your position information to a Telegram Channel that you have your non-ham radio family and friends on so they can track you when you are traveling by car for a long distance.
+* Sending your position information to a Telegram/Discord Channel that you have your non-ham radio family and friends on so they can track you when you are traveling by car for a long distance.
 * Sending your APRS data to a club Mastodon Instance feed for the club to see.
-* Sending position data to a radio club Telegram Channel so that everyone can see your data posted.
+* Sending position data to a radio club Telegram/Discord Channel so that everyone can see your data posted.
+Multiple people can use the same bot keys for a club channel to share the information from each of their respective scripts.
 * Other uses that your imagination comes up with.

 ---

-## UPGRADE TO VERSION 4.0
+## UPGRADE TO VERSION 5.0

-To upgrade to version 4.0 of the script, please run the updatev4.py script.
-It will pull in everything from the old config.py file that it can.
+To upgrade to version 5.0 of the script, please run the update.py script.
+It will update your database to the most current version.

-Please make sure to backup the config.py file before cloning the repo again to get the latest script files.
-It shouldn't delete it, but it may, so please make sure to backup the config file first and then copy it back in if needed before running updatev4.py.

 If you are installing the whole script for the first time (i.e. have never used APRSNotify before), do not run this script, but please run an_util.py.
-Only run this upgrade if you have used APRSNotify before and have an existing config.py file.
+Only run this upgrade if you have used APRSNotify before and have previously upgraded to version 4.

-Due to some changes to meet the APRS.fi API requirements, I have had to split the callsign list into 3 lists, a postion tracking list, a message notification list and now, if you have a weather station that puts weather data on APRS, a weather station tracking list.
-There can only be 20 callsigns to track positions with and 10 to get messages with.
-Because of this, we cannot automtically bring the lists in and will need you to reenter them when asked by the update utility.

-The update utility will also ask if you want to send the status to Mastodon, then ask you to set that up.
-Please make sure that you have followed the directions in the wiki to obtain the API keys for Mastodon if you are going to use that before running the update script.
+#### Upgrading a version older than Version 4 to current Version 5

+Please note that any version prior to 4 has had to be depreciated and is no longer supported.
+With all the changes, it is difficult to support those older versions with the new version.

+The easiest way to upgrade a version of APRSNotify that is older than Version 4 is to make sure to backup the config.py file to another location and then deleting the old APRSnotify script folder.
+Then clone the repo to get the latest script files.
+This allows you to setup the script as basically a brand new setup, just follow the directions in the wiki for a new setup and using the an_util.py file.
+You can use your old config.py file as reference to copy and paste your keys and things in as needed.

 ---